-In accordance with the guidelines issued by the Archbishop of Detroit, in-person Masses will resume on May 24.
+In accordance with the guidelines issued by the Archbishop of Detroit, in-person Masses have resumed.
 Please read on for information about how our parish will operate during this time.

 We are very excited to see people in our basilica once again!
-But please note that it will not be a return to Mass as it was.
 There are many guidelines that we must follow in order to hold Mass.
 It is necessary that everyone adhere to the guidelines.
 We will not be allowed to hold Mass if we do not follow the guidelines.
 So please, for the benefit of everyone, take note of the following.

 Everyone must wear a mask to enter the basilica.
 There will be hand sanitizer available.

 Entry and exit will be through the main center doors only.